vectordotdev/vector/website/docs/reference/sources/file.md

 ### File Deletion

-When a watched file is deleted, Vector will maintain its open file handle and continue reading until it reaches EOF.
+When a watched file is deleted, Vector will maintain its open file handle and continue reading until it reaches `EOF`.
 When a file is no longer findable in the `includes` glob and the reader has reached EOF, that file's reader is discarded.

-### File Identification

-By default, Vector identifies files by creating a [cyclic redundancy check (CRC)][urls.crc] on the first 256 bytes of the file.
-This serves as a fingerprint to uniquely identify the file.
-The amount of bytes read can be controlled via the [`fingerprint_bytes`](#fingerprint_bytes) and [`ignored_header_bytes`](#ignored_header_bytes) options.

-This strategy avoids the common pitfalls of using device and inode names since inode names can be reused across files.
-This enables Vector to [properly tail files across various rotation strategies][pages.index#correctness].

 ### File Read Order